coders4climatestrike/website/index.md

 So, as a developer/programmer/coder, what can we do?
 Here is some ideas:

 ## Buying a phone?
  - What are the environmental costs in building machines? in getting components? are there ethical implications and alternatives?
-Influenced by the [fairphone talk](https://meaningconference.co.uk/videos/bibi-bleekemolen.php) and the actual [Fair Phone](https://www.fairphone.com/en/)
+Influenced by the [fairphone talk](https://meaningconference.co.uk/videos/bibi-bleekemolen.php) and the actual [Fair Phone](https://www.fairphone.com/en/).
+   * A review for the Fairphone 3 by [The Guardian](https://www.theguardian.com/technology/2019/sep/18/fairphone-3-review-ethical-phone)

 ## Running and hosting applications: